bsu-cs4360-software-engineering/groomy-peek-performance/README.md

 - Set up appropriate indexes
 - In the firstore database add a collection Users
 - The documents inside users have the corresponding fields
-- email, fName, lName, password
+- email, fName, lName, password (all are strings)
 - Test connection before development